 Several options are usually available to you.
 You may return home and receive help from a relative or friend.
-You can have a home health nurse and physical therapist assist you at home, or you may also stay at a sub-acute facility following your hospital stay depending on your insurance.Will I need a second opinion prior to the surgery?
+You can have a home health nurse and physical therapist assist you at home.Will I need a second opinion prior to the surgery?

 The office secretary will contact your insurance company to pre-authorize your surgery.
 If a second opinion is required, you will be notified.How do I make arrangements for surgery?